adelrblog/adelrblog.github.io/_posts/2016-02-03-pro-tip-how-to-download-files-easily.markdown

 ---
 published: true
-title: pro tip: How to download files easily
+title: pro tip: How to download easily
 layout: post
 ---
 If you want to look for a specific file to download but tired of looking at different sites for it just add ``[parent directory]`` before the file's name and BINGO!